lukassnoek/introPy/_sources/week_2/psychopy_builder_part2.md

 After creating the *init_fix* routine, run the experiment to see whether it works as expected!

 :::{admonition,attention} ToThink
 If you run the experiment, the fixation dot may look more like an oval than a circle...
 Do you understand why?
-Do you know how to fix this?Hint: it has to do with the experiment's units.
+Do you know how to fix this?
+Hint: it has to do with the experiment's units.
 :::

-If you want a challenge, try the (optional) ToDo below {cite}`thaler2013best`.
+If you want a challenge, try the (optional) ToDo below.

 :::{admonition,attention} ToDo
 In their article [What is the best fixation target?
 The effect of target shape on stability of fixational eye movements](https://www.sciencedirect.com/science/article/pii/S0042698912003380), Thaler and colleagues (2013) investigate the effect of different fixation targets on eye movements and find that the fixation target below leads to the fewest eye movements.